KemingHe/contrib-dev-website/content/_index.md

 # 👀 About DEV

-DEV at OSU is a student organization that aims to provide students with the opportunity to expand their skills in web development and other branches of software engineering through workshops.
+DEV at OSU is an inclusive student organization dedicated to enhancing web development and software engineering skills through hands-on workshops.

-We are also committed to supporting your personal software projects by providing mentorship and computing resources (free hosting and subdomains on osu.dev).
+We support personal projects with mentorship and **FREE** portfolio hosting.

-This club is welcoming everyone regardless of their experience, major, or grade.
-To use perks like subdomains and cloud credits, you need to be an active OSU student, but you can still attend workshops and recieve mentorship if you are not.
+Active OSU students can access subdomains and cloud credits, while workshops and mentorship are open to everyone.

 {{< /section >}}

 {{< section id="join" >}}

 # 🤝 Join

-DEV is open membership, you can join at any time with zero commitement.

-To become a member, type your email {{< joinForm placeholder="here" >}}.
-After confirming, the first email you recieve has all the next steps.
-You will also start recieving emails with important club announcements.
-Then, just come to any of our meetings and you will be a member!

-If the form above doesn't work, click [here](https://devosu.substack.com/subscribe) to subscribe
+DEV has FREE, open membership from day one.
+To receive exclusive club announcements, subscribe to our mailing list.

+{{< joinForm >}}

 If you are interested in becoming an officer, [apply now!](https://to.osu.dev/teamapp).
-Please reach out to us using any of the [contact methods](#contact) if you have any questions.

 {{< /section >}}

 {{< section id="meetings" >}}